chark/scriptable-events/README.md

   width="100%" alt="Example usage of Mutable Objects"
 />

 Mutable objects are used for storing and editing data on `ScriptableObject` assets at runtime.
 This data can be referenced, observed and used as a bridge by various scripts.
-Mutable objects are useful in situations where `ScriptableObject` data needs to be reset when a new level loads.
+Mutable objects are useful in situations where `ScriptableObject` data needs to be reset when the [active scene changes](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager-activeSceneChanged.html).

 Available mutable objects:
 - `MutableBool` - encapsulates a `bool` value.